marc2k3/rtfm/docs/docs/configuration-window.md

 ## Editor Properties
 ![Editor Properties](../images/editor-properties.png)

-`style.caret.fore` and `style.selection.back` accept hex colours only.

-For all the others, you can combine any of the following options separated by a comma.
+For `styles`, you can combine any of the following options separated by a comma.

 ||